ska-sa/katgpucbf/misc/xbgpu/README.md

 2. Activate virtual environment: `source <venv name>/bin/activate`
 3. Install all required python packages: `pip install -r requirements.txt`
 4. Checkout spead2 submodule: `git submodule update --init --recursive`
-5. Install the katxgpu package: `pip install -e .`
+5. Install the katxgpu package: `pip install .`

 NOTE: Due to the underlying complexity of turning the SPEAD2 C++ code into a python module, installing the katxgpu module can take quite a while as the SPEAD2 software is installed each time.
 Build times over a minute long are quite normal.
 To reduce these build times look at using the [ccache](https://ccache.dev/) utility.

 SPEAD2 C++ install for F-Engine simulator:
 1. cd /3rdparty/spead2